 While COVID-19 has changed holidays this year, Metro Health said it’s still possible to have a safe Halloween as long as masks are used, hands are washed often and social distancing is maintained.

 “If we continue working together to stop the spread of COVID-19, our community will be able to safely enjoy Halloween and other holidays later this year, "Mayor Ron Nirenberg said in a news release.
 “Make the right decisions now to do what’s best for your health and the health of others.
 Our frontline workers, teachers, students, and most vulnerable residents are counting on you.”

-City officials also reported that 203 patients are hospitalized, 84 are in the intensive care unit and 39 are on ventilators.
-There are 13% of staffed beds available and 72% of ventilators available.
+City officials also reported that 238 patients are hospitalized, 89 are in the intensive care unit and 46 are on ventilators.

 Watch the entire briefing in the video player below.